xaviervia/washington/README.md

 module.exports = [
   {
-    it: 'multiplying 1 by 1 gives 1',
+    it: 'returns 1 when multiplying 1 by 1',
     when: check => check(multiplication(1, 1)),
     shouldEqual: 1
   },
   {
-    it: 'multiplying 2 by 3 gives 6',
+    it: 'returns 6 when multiplying 2 by 3',
     when: check => check(multiplication(2, 3)),
     shouldEqual: 6
   }